Jaylouisw/Intermap/DEPLOY.md

 ---

-## ☁️ Cloud Platform Deployment
+## ☁️ Cloud Platform Testing (Maintainer Use Only)

+**Note**: The following cloud deployment instructions are for maintainer testing purposes only.
+End users should run nodes on their own hardware for best network mapping accuracy.

 ### 🚂 Railway

-**Railway** is one of the easiest platforms for deploying Docker containers with generous free tier.
+**Railway** can be used for testing the Docker build and deployment process.

 **Free Tier:**
 - $5/month in credits